vbpol/Stable_YT_Explorer2025/docs/USER_GUIDE.md

 - Explore YouTube playlists and videos, highlight matches, and download in HD.
 - Two modes: `Playlists` browsing and `Videos` search with playlist intersection.
 - Videos mode shows only intersecting playlists with stable numbering; no channel-level scanning.
+- Startup performance is guaranteed: heavy operations are deferred until you press Search.

 ## Installation
 - Ensure Python 3.10+ is installed.